SayamAlt/SMS-Spam-Classification-using-fine-tuned-RoBERTa-Base-Transformer/README.md

 ## Dataset Description

-The SMS Spam Collection v.1 is a public set of SMS messages that have been collected and labeled as either spam or not spam.
+<p>The SMS Spam Collection v.1 is a public set of SMS messages that have been collected and labeled as either spam or not spam.
 This dataset contains 5574 English, real, and non-encoded messages, tagged as being legitimate(ham) or spam.
 The SMS messages are thought-provoking and eye-catching.
-The dataset is useful for facilitating mobile phone spam research.
-The dataset has been collected from various sources and is released under the CC BY-SA 4.0 license by Kaggle user Almeida et al.
+The dataset is useful for facilitating mobile phone spam research.</p>

 <table>
   <tr>